-One way that stem cells are used at the moment is in developing and testing new drugs.
+One way that scientists use stem cells at the moment is in developing and testing new drugs.

-The type of stem cells commonly used for this purpose are called induced pluripotent stem cells.
+The type of stem cells that scientists commonly use for this purpose are called induced pluripotent stem cells.

-These are cells that have already become differentiated, but then they have been genetically "reprogrammed" using viruses, so they can divide and become any cell.
-In this way, they resemble undifferentiated embryonic stem cells.
+These are cells that have already undergone differentiation, but which scientists have genetically "reprogrammed" using viruses, so they can divide and become any cell.
+In this way, they act like undifferentiated stem cells.

-New differentiated cells can be grown from these pluripotent stem cells to resemble, for instance, cancer cells.
-Creating these cells means that scientists can use them to test anti-cancer drugs can be tested using them.
+Scientists can grow differentiated cells from these pluripotent stem cells to resemble, for instance, cancer cells.
+Creating these cells means that scientists can use them to test anti-cancer drugs.

-A wide variety of cancer-cell types are already being made using this method.
-However, because these cells cannot yet be made to mimic cancer cells in a controlled way, the results cannot always be precisely replicated.
+Researchers are already making a wide variety of cancer cells using this method.
+However, because they cannot yet create cells that mimic cancer cells in a controlled way, it is not always possible to replicate the results precisely.

 However, stem cell therapies are still mostly theoretical rather than evidence-based.

 Very few stem cell treatments have even reached the earliest phase of a clinical trial.
-Most of the current research is being carried out in mice or in the petri dish.
+Scientists are carrying out most of the current research in mice or a petri dish.

-Despite this, clinics are allowed by the U.S. Food and Drug Administration (FDA) to inject patients with their own stem cells, as long as the cells are intended to perform only their normal function, according to Cell Stem Cell.
+Despite this, the U.S. Food and Drug Administration (FDA) allow clinics to inject people with their own stem cells, as long as the cells are intended to perform only their normal function, according to Cell Stem Cell.

 Where do stem cells come from?

-Stem cells can be harvested in different ways.
+Scientists can harvest stem cells in different ways.

 Embryonic stem cells come from an embryo that is just a few days old.

-Adult stems cells can be extracted from different types of tissue, including the brain, bone marrow, blood vessels, skeletal muscle, skin, teeth, the gut, the liver, among others.
+Scientists can extract adult stem cells from different types of tissue, including the brain, bone marrow, blood vessels, skeletal muscle, skin, teeth, the gut, the liver, among others.

 Amniotic fluid contains stem cells.
-Many women opt for an amniocentesis test that checks for birth defects before the child is born.
-If the fluid is kept, it could be used to treat certain congenital defects either during gestation or after birth.
+Many women opt for an amniocentesis test that checks for congenital disabilities before the child is born.
+If the doctor keeps the fluid, they could use it in the future to treat other conditions either during gestation or after birth.

-Induced pluripotent stem cells (iPS cells) are cells that can be reprogrammed to act as stem cells, for use in regenerative medicine.
+Induced pluripotent stem cells (iPS cells) are cells that scientists can reprogram to act as stem cells, for use in regenerative medicine.

-The use of stem cells in medical research has been controversial, historically.
+Historically, the use of stem cells in medical research has been controversial.

-The reason is that when the therapeutic use of stem cells first came to the public's attention in the late 1990s, it was because scientists had first mastered the technique for deriving human stem cells from embryos.
+This is because when the therapeutic use of stem cells first came to the public's attention in the late 1990s, scientists were deriving human stem cells from embryos.

-This creates complex issues, as there are different beliefs as to what constitutes the start of human life.
+This creates complex issues, as people have different beliefs about what constitutes the start of human life.

 For some people, life starts when a baby is born, or when an embryo develops into a fetus.
 Others believe that human life begins at conception, so an embryo has the same moral status and rights as a human adult or child.

-It was because of his strong, pro-life religious views that President George W. Bush banned funding for human stem cell research in 2001.
+President George W. Bush had strong, pro-life religious views, and he banned funding for human stem cell research in 2001.

-With this, and other recent advances in stem cell technology, attitudes toward stem cell research have evolved a little.
+With this and other recent advances in stem cell technology, attitudes toward stem cell research are slowly beginning to change.

-Stem cell research is driving forward the scientific understanding of how an organism develops from a single cell, and how defective cells are replaced by healthy cells in people and animals.
+Stem cell research is helping scientists to understand how an organism develops from a single cell, and how healthy cells come to replace defective cells in people and animals.

-Many serious medical conditions that occur in humans, such as cancer and birth defects, are caused by cells dividing abnormally.
+Many severe medical conditions that occur in humans, such as cancer and congenital disabilities, happen because cells divide abnormally.

 Although much more research is necessary before stem cell therapies can become part of regular medical practice, the science around stem cells is developing all the time.

-In almost every therapy area, there are hopes that stem cell technology will revolutionize therapeutic norms and introduce at least a new standard of personalized treatment, and maybe even self-healing bodies.
+In almost every therapy area, doctors hope that stem cell technology will revolutionize therapeutic norms and introduce at least a new standard of personalized treatment, and maybe even self-healing bodies.